Why Are Ionic Substances Brittle? Understanding the Crystal Lattice Structure

 Scientific Explanation: Electrostatic Forces and Lattice Energy

 The brittleness of ionic substances is fundamentally rooted in the nature of electrostatic forces and the lattice energy of the crystal.
+Worth adding: the higher the lattice energy, the stronger the ionic bonds, and the harder the substance.
 Lattice energy is the energy released when gaseous ions combine to form a crystal lattice.
-The higher the lattice energy, the stronger the ionic bonds, and the harder the substance.
-However, this strong bonding also contributes to its brittleness because it makes it difficult for the ions to shift positions without causing severe disruption to the electrostatic balance.
+On the flip side, this strong bonding also contributes to its brittleness because it makes it difficult for the ions to shift positions without causing severe disruption to the electrostatic balance.
 When the stress applied causes a displacement of ions, resulting in like charges coming close, the repulsive force is so strong that it overwhelms the attractive forces, leading to instantaneous fracture.

 Frequently Asked Questions (FAQ)